mikependon/RepoDB.NET/pages/features/bulkoperations.md

 The argument `isReturnIdentity` is used to define the behaviour of the execution whether the newly generated identity will be set-back to the data entities.
 By default, it is disabled.

 The argument `usePhysicalPseudoTempTable` is used to define whether a physical pseudo-table will be created during the operation.
-By default, a temporary table (ie: `#TableName`) is used.
+By default, a temporary table (i.e.: `#TableName`) is used.

 #### Caveats